 Rob Jordan Prize

-The Rob Jordan Prize is awarded to the best book on a subject related to drama or theatre studies by an ADSA member, published in the two years preceding the award.
-ADSA members may nominate themselves or another ADSA member for this award.
-At present the prize is awarded in even-numbered years (viz: 2020, 2022 etc.) and is valued at $500.
+Purpose The Rob Jordan Prize is awarded to the best book on a subject related to drama, theatre, dance or performance studies by an ADSA member, published in the TWO years preceding the award.

-To be eligible, the author must have been a member of ADSA in the year in which the book was published and the year of the award.
-In the case of jointly-authored books, at least one author should be a member of ADSA as stipulated (in this case, the prize money will be awarded to the financial member).
-Authors cannot win the prize consecutively.
-This award is for sole or co-authored monographs; edited collections are instead eligible for the Joanne Tompkins Prize.
+• Have been a member of ADSA in the year in which the book was published AND the year of the award.
+(In the case of jointly authored books, at least one author should be a member of ADSA as stipulated; the prize money will be awarded to the financial member).

-Rob Jordan was an Emeritus Professor of the University of New South Wales, where he was the Professor of Theatre Studies for about twenty years.
+Prize History Rob Jordan was an Emeritus Professor of the University of New South Wales, where he was the Professor of Theatre Studies for about twenty years.
 Shortly before his retirement he became interested in convict theatre in New South Wales and in 2002 published Convict Theatres of Early Australia 1788-1840.
 In his retirement he kept his hand in writing articles on early Australian theatre.

 2022 Winner